-Learning a second language is hard; it’s rewarding but it’s hard.
+Learning a second language is hard.
+It’s rewarding but it is hard.
 What you should know is that unless you were exposed to other languages in your childhood, it’s supposed to be hard.
 Linguists have developed a theory about why second language acquisition becomes increasingly difficult as we advance through our life stages.
 The answer is this: the Critical Period.

 “If a language is acquired in parallel with the development of the human brain as children grow, it is reasonable to postulate some language function in the brain.
 Consequently, the critical period for language learning is considered to be the biologically determined period in which the brain keeps its plasticity for acquisition of any language.” -Katsumi NAGAI

 French, German, and Spanish aren’t the only classes available to you.
-Universities offer a wider range of options for students looking for a specific topic of study than do high schools.
-While, not every school has every language, the variety is remarkable.
+Universities offer a more extensive range of options for students looking for a specific topic of study than do high schools.
+Outside of school, there are videos, podcasts, and apps that can guide beginners in learning a new language.
+While not every school has every language, the variety is remarkable.
 If you found you didn’t like taking French in high school or even if you want to take Latin to get a better understanding of English, it’s possible and encouraged to branch out.

 2) In Depth